 Excel is used to store, manipulate and organize data in a wide range of business cases across almost all departments and industries.

-Because it is often used as a data source, many processes involve transferring data from excel into another application, and vice versa.
+Because it is often used as a data source, many processes involve transferring data from Excel into another application, and vice versa.
+This should be tested to ensure that the data is transferred correctly.
 If performed manually, this task can be extremely time-consuming and subject to error.

 To ease maintenance of data-driven automation, it pays off to use a no-code tool with a visual language that makes it easy to keep an overview of automation flows.

 When looking for a tool to do your data-driven automation, or any other type of Microsoft Office 365 automation, many resort to Microsoft’s own automation tool, Power Automate.

 Power Automate allows you to set up simple automation flows via pre-built templates across Microsoft’s applications.